Alfresco/docs-alfresco/content-services/latest/upgrade/index.md

     1. Shut down your existing instance.

     2. [Back up your existing repository]({% link content-services/latest/admin/backup-restore.md %}) (`alfresco-v.1`) and the database.

+        > **Note:** Backup of the repository can be skipped if using an alternative mechanism to guarantee restoration of the repository to its pre-upgrade state.
+For example, AWS S3 storage allows for restoration to a fixed point in time as long as soft deletes are enabled.
+For more information, see [Enabling versioning on buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/manage-versioning-examples.html).

         > **Note:** Back up any configuration overrides from the `<extension>` directory.